 This can be thought of as a transformation of the coordinate system from a Euclidean (x,y) to (u,v) in a new coordinate system (Figure 1).
-When a deformation occurs, it results in a new conductivity σ' and potential distribution φ' over the domain as well as some change in the volume dV' over which the integral is calculated.
-A new test function u' is also introduced.
+When a deformation occurs, it results in a new conductivity σ' and potential distribution φ' over the domain as well as some change in the volume $\mathrm{d}V'$ over which the integral is calculated.
+A new test function w' is also introduced.